Sylvan Park Real Estate

 History of Sylvan Park

 Sylvan Park has a fascinating history.
 “Father of Nashville,” General James Robertson resided here and named it “rich land.”
 It was made valuable to pioneers, plantation owners and Native Americans through it’s Natural springs, rich soil and a large amount of game.
 In 1887, Sylvan Park’s grand opening declared the area as residential and became full of schools, businesses, grocery stores and churches.

 Homes vary from Victorian and Craftsman bungalows to new construction.
 This area is known for it’s walkability, access to greenways and parks.
 Pop-up street parties take place several times during the year on Murphy Road near its local establishments.
-To name a few: Local Taco, Star Bagel (the oldest locally owned bagel shop and bakery in Nashville), Edley’s Bar-B-Que, Café Nona, Neighbors, McCabe pub, and Park Café.
+To name a few: Star Bagel (the oldest locally owned bagel shop and bakery in Nashville), Edley’s Bar-B-Que, Café Nona, Neighbors, McCabe pub, and Park Café.
 On the Charlotte end: Bobbie’s Dairy Dip, Hattie B’s, Thistle Stop Café, Salt & Vine, etc.

 Other notable Nashville favorites:

 - Founded 1986, Nashville Ballet has grown to become the largest professional ballet company in Tennessee, presenting a varied repertoire of classical ballet and contemporary works by noted choreographers, including original works by Artistic Director & CEO Paul Vasterling.
 Fun fact: They offer adult dance classes so check them out!

 - Nashville Opera’s mission statement is “make a difference by creating legendary productions and programs and providing exceptional service.”

 - 27 hole golf course and practice facility –voted best place to play by Nashville Scene in 2014

 - Richland Park